๐ŸฅIntro to Art

 The British Museum, London, UK

-• First public national museum (1753)—established the model for museums as institutions serving national education and prestige
+• Established in 1753, the British Museum was the first public national museum.
+It set the model for museums as institutions serving national education and prestige.

-• Rosetta Stone and Elgin Marbles are iconic holdings but also central to ongoing debates about repatriation and colonial-era acquisition practices
+• The Rosetta Stone and Elgin Marbles (Parthenon sculptures) are iconic holdings, but they're also central to ongoing debates about repatriation and colonial-era acquisition practices.
+Greece has sought the return of the Elgin Marbles for decades.

-• Human history from ancient to modern—the museum's scope reflects 18th-century Enlightenment ambitions to systematically categorize all human knowledge
+• The museum's scope covers human history from ancient to modern, reflecting 18th-century Enlightenment ambitions to systematically categorize all human knowledge.

 The Metropolitan Museum of Art, New York City, USA

-• Over 2 million works spanning 5,000 years—the largest art museum in the Americas, representing the encyclopedic ideal at massive scale
+• With over 2 million works spanning 5,000 years, the Met is the largest art museum in the Americas and represents the encyclopedic ideal at massive scale.

-• American, European, African, Asian, and ancient art collections demonstrate how American museums sought to rival European institutions by building comprehensive holdings
+• Its American, European, African, Asian, and ancient art collections demonstrate how American museums sought to rival European institutions by building comprehensive holdings.

-• The Met Cloisters branch reassembled medieval European architectural elements in New York, showing how museums can relocate and reconstruct cultural heritage
+• The Met Cloisters, a branch in northern Manhattan, reassembled medieval European architectural elements in New York.
+It's a striking example of how museums can relocate and reconstruct cultural heritage.

-Compare: The British Museum vs. The Met—both encyclopedic institutions, but the British Museum's collection largely predates ethical guidelines about acquisition, while the Met (founded 1870) navigated different collecting contexts.
+Compare: The British Museum vs. The Met: both are encyclopedic institutions, but the British Museum's collection largely predates ethical guidelines about acquisition, while the Met (founded 1870) navigated different collecting contexts.
 Both face contemporary questions about provenance and repatriation.

 National and Regional Identity Museums